 Further, there are over 10 miles of forested trails on the main park roads.
 We hiked part of the Mammoth Cave Railroad trail which is located right on the road we took in/out of the park.
 We were afforded some pretty fall colors on this hike.

-The visitors center here has some really nice displays and information.
+With your one day in Mammoth Cave National Park, be sure to visit the visitors center here.
+The visitors center has some really nice displays and information about the park.
 Take some time to walk around here, read and learn more about the park.
 Budget 30 minutes to an hour depending on how much you want to read/videos you want to watch.

-We hope this guide helps you plan your trip to Mammoth Cave National Park.
+We hope this guide helps you plan your one day in Mammoth Cave National Park.
 Anything you’d add to our guide?
 We’d love to hear your feedback and questions.
 Please leave us a comment!
+Looking for another one day National Park guide?
+See our One Day in Great Smoky Mountains National Park blog post.

 Great Smoky Mountains National Park is the most visited National Park in the United States and for good reason.
 This park is not only beautiful but very accessible by car and a natural stop on many road trips.
 While on a road trip, we spent one day in Great Smoky Mountains National Park.
 Great Smoky Mountains National Park was a natural, and convenient, stop for us while driving between Nashville, TN and Asheville, NC.
 After completing the Mount Leconte Hike in Great Smoky Mountains National Park, one day in the park felt like it was enough time for us to amply explore it.
 However, you could easily spend a week here with all the different hiking that is offered.

-Here is our guide to what we would consider the perfect itinerary for one-day in Great Smoky Mountains National Park as well as all the ins/out of hiking to Mount LeConte via Alum Cave.
+Here is our guide to what we would consider the perfect itinerary for one-day in Great Smoky Mountains National Park.

 FYI: This post was written based on a trip taken in late November